Skip to main content

 • Keep nonlinearity local. a * b * c is fine; (a * b * c) / (d * e * f) invites slowness.

-• Prefer named predicates (via @logic) over inlined formulas — the solver can reuse proof fragments.
+• Prefer named predicates (via @logic) over inlined formulas — the verifier can reuse proof fragments.

 Limitations